A Song of Ice and Fire fandom: Brotherhood Without Banners

 The Brotherhood Without Banners is an unofficial fan club operating globally.
 George R. R. Martin attends their gatherings on his travels and counts their founders and other longtime members among his good friends.

 Game of Thrones

 Since the creation of the television series in 2011 there has been a proliferation in the number of fansites dedicated to the show and novel series.
 These include 'ToweroftheHand.com', which organizes communal readings of the novels, and 'Fleabottom.net', an online discussion forum.
 In addition to these there is further discussion on more general sites, such as Reddit, and tumblr, where there are many fan-created blogs.
+Race for the Iron Throne was a blog by policy historian and author Steven Attewell that did chapter-by-chapter analysis of A Song of Ice and Fire and episode-by-episode analysis of Game of Thrones.

 Moreover, there are also many podcasts covering the series.
 These podcasts, such as 'Game of Owns', and 'A Podcast of Ice and Fire' provide discussions of each book chapters, and each episode in the television series, as well as discussing the current theories in the fandom.